-Subject Title: Action to recommend to the Department of Housing and Urban Development (HUD) approval of the Carson City 2010-11 Annual Action Plan to implement programs associated with the Community Development Block Grant (CDBG) Program and to forward the plan to HUD.
+Subject Title: Action to recommend to the Department of Housing and Urban Development (HUD) approval of the Carson City 2011-12 Annual Action Plan to implement programs associated with the Community Development Block Grant (CDBG) Program and to forward the plan to HUD.

-Staff Summary: The U.S. Department of Housing and Urban Development (HUD) has awarded Carson City \$474,456 in Community Development Block Grant Funds for the FY10 annual cycle.
-The Annual Action Plan establishes the distribution of the funds between public services activities, public facilities and improvements, and planning, research, reports and administrative functions in accordance with HUD regulations.
-At the February 18, 2010 Board of Supervisors meeting, the Board reviewed and approved the 2010-11 CDBG Public Services and Public Improvements funding recommendations.
+Staff Summary: The Annual Action Plan establishes the distribution of CDBG funds between public services activities, public facilities and improvements, and planning, research, reports and administrative functions in accordance with HUD regulations.
+At the February 17, 2011 Board of Supervisors meeting, the Board reviewed and approved the 2011-12 CDBG Public Services and Public Improvements funding recommendations.
+The U.S. Department of Housing and Urban Development (HUD) has not yet announced their award to Carson City for the FY11 annual cycle.
+The funding amounts listed in the Annual Action Plan are based on FY10 funding (\$474,456) and will likely change when FY11 funding is announced.

-Type of Action Requested: (check one)

-() Resolution () Ordinance ( X ) Formal Action/Motion () Other (Specify)

-Does This Action Require A Business Impact Statement: (\\\) Yes (X) No
+Type of Action Requested:(check one) Resolution Formal Action/Motion Ordinar Other (S Does This Action Require A Business Impa act Statement: () Yes (X) No

-Recommended Board Action: I move to recommend to the Department of Housing and Urban Development approval of the Carson City 2010-11 Annual Action Plan, including the funding distribution identified in Alternative [A, B, C or other], to implement programs associated with the CDBG Program and to forward the plan to HUD.
+Recommended Board Action: I move to recommend to the Department of Housing and Urban Development approval of the Carson City 2011-12 Annual Action Plan to implement programs associated with the CDBG Program and to forward the plan to HUD, including the funding distribution provided in the Action Plan, and with the understanding that the funding for each activity may be reduced by a percentage commensurate with any reduction in CDBG funding received from HUD.